 This is a guest blog, authored by our colleagues at the Centre for Justice Innovation: Sophie Carter, Vicki Morris, and Carmen D'Cruz.

-We are pleased to share this series of blogs on pre-proceedings, delving into the critical aspects of managing and supporting families within the Public Law Outline (PLO) process.
-The first blog, 'Can we avoid getting there?' explores early intervention models such as Early Help, multi-disciplinary formulation, and the Family Safeguarding Model, which aim to prevent families from reaching the threshold for pre-proceedings.
-The second, 'Meaningful change in pre-proceedings', emphasises how using the pre-proceedings period effectively to gather evidence and support families, can increase the chances of diverting them from court whenever possible.
-The third blog, 'This is not the end', highlights the value of dynamic assessments and the potential role of Family Drug and Alcohol Courts model (FDAC) in providing tailored interventions that can prevent families from entering care proceedings.
-All three underscore how proactive, collaborative, and supportive approaches in pre-proceedings achieves better outcomes for children and families - and give practical examples of how to implement them.
+This first blog explores early intervention models such as Early Help, multi-disciplinary formulation, and the Family Safeguarding Model, which aim to prevent families from reaching the threshold for pre-proceedings.
+The second, 'Entering pre-proceedings – Can we still make meaningful changes once the threshold has been met?', emphasises how using the pre-proceedings period effectively to gather evidence and support families, can increase the chances of diverting them from court whenever possible.
+The third blog, 'This is not the end’ – Assessments and Support in Pre-Proceedings' highlights the value of dynamic assessments and the potential role of the Family Drug and Alcohol Courts model (FDAC) in providing tailored interventions that can prevent families from entering care proceedings.
+All three underscore how proactive, collaborative, and supportive approaches in pre-proceedings achieve better outcomes for children and families - and give practical examples of how to implement them.

 There is a growing voice that speaks to the value of trauma-informed, strength based, restorative and systemic practice in children’s social care.
 This practice is well documented across the country, and more and more local authorities are committed to championing it.
 However, at a time when demand outstrips services’ access to resources, there are barriers to practitioners’ confidence in effectively supporting families.